Boise State vs. Utah State NCAA Football Odds, Plays and Insights | September 25, 2021

 Boise State Stats and Trends

-- The Broncos covered the spread in their only game when favored by 9 points or more.
+- This season, the Broncos won ATS in their only game as a favorite of 9 points or more.

-- Boise State's games this year have hit the over on one of three set point totals (33.3%).

-- Boise State is 2-0 against the spread and 1-1 overall in games when it records more than 30.7 points.
+- Boise State is 2-0 against the spread and 1-1 overall this season when the team records more than 30.7 points.

-- The Broncos have four giveaways this season, while the Aggies have five takeaways .
+- This year, the Broncos have four turnovers, one fewer than the Aggies have takeaways (5).

 - Find the latest spread and moneyline odds for Boise State at SISportsbook.